Daniil Trifonov: Personal life

+Trifonov resides in New York City.
+In 2017, he married Judith Ramirez, who works in publishing.
+They have a son together, born in August 2020.

 Discography

 Trifonov's first three albums were devoted entirely to the music of Chopin; they were recorded in 2010 and released in 2011 on the Decca Records, Dux Records, and Fryderyk Chopin Institute labels.
-In 2012, on the Mariinsky label, an album that included a recording of Tchaikovsky's Piano Concerto No. 1 with the Mariinsky Theatre Orchestra conducted by Valery Gergiev was released; this recording was described by International Piano magazine as "a simply remarkable disc [...]
-Daniil Trifonov's playing is a heady mix of super-virtuoso and the ability to generate the utmost tenderness ...
+In 2012, on the Mariinsky label, an album that included a recording of Tchaikovsky's Piano Concerto No. 1 with the Mariinsky Theatre Orchestra conducted by Valery Gergiev was released; this recording was described by International Piano magazine as "a simply remarkable disc....
+Daniil Trifonov's playing is a heady mix of super-virtuoso and the ability to generate the utmost tenderness....
 He demonstrates an enviable variety of touch and shading ... the couplings are as intelligent as they are magnificent".

-In 2013, Trifonov signed an exclusive recording contract with Deutsche Grammophon (DG).
+In 2013 Trifonov signed an exclusive recording contract with Deutsche Grammophon (DG).
 His first album for DG, The Carnegie Recital, was of a live recording from a recital he had given in Carnegie Hall that month, and for which he received his first Grammy nomination.
 Trifonov was also nominated for a Grammy in 2015 for his next album for DG, which included a recording of Rachmaninoff's Rhapsody on a Theme of Paganini with the Philadelphia Orchestra conducted by Yannick Nézet-Séguin.
 In 2016, Trifonov recorded the complete piano études of Franz Liszt in his next album for DG, which was a major success.
 It reached the number one position in the Specialist Classical Albums Chart in the United Kingdom in October 2016, was designated one of "The Best Classical Music Recordings of 2016" by The New York Times, and won the 2018 Grammy Award for Best Classical Instrumental Solo.
 Trifonov has earned considerable commercial and critical success for his discography.
 In 2016, Trifonov received the Gramophone Classical Music Awards' Artist of the Year Award.
 His successes also include appearances on international record chart rankings, including seven albums that have ranked on Billboard Top Classical Album charts.